Skip to main content

 Biographical / Historical

-Education students first met in Austin Hall.
-Sam Houston Normal Institute opened a grade school in 1912 to help train student teachers, which came to be located in Austin Hall by 1914.
-A lack of space led to construction of the Education building, completed in 1919.
+Education students first had their classes in Austin Hall.
+In 1912, Sam Houston Normal Institute (SHNI) additionally opened a grade school to help train student teachers, which also came to be located in Austin Hall by 1914.
+The resulting lack of space led to construction of the Education building, completed in 1919.

 The Education Building was the seventh permanent building on campus and sat between the Science Building (now the Bobby K. Marks Administration Building) and the Farrington Science Building (built in 1959).
 The building cost $80,000 and consisted of a gymnasium, shops for manual arts, domestic science laboratories, and traditional classrooms.

 They additionally contained larger classrooms which were modelled after schoolchildren’s classrooms and allowed student teachers to teach and observe local schoolchildren.
 This took place from 1912-1937 and was limited to students in their final year of studies.
-Class of 1919 was the first class to receive a Bachelor of Arts in Science and Art, and starting in 1920, education students became student teachers instructing grades from kindergarten to eleventh grade.
+Starting in 1920, education students became student teachers instructing grades from kindergarten to eleventh grade.

 In 1976, the Eleanor and Charles Garrett Teacher Education Center (commonly referred to as the Teacher Education Center) opened and education classes shifted there.
 The center houses teaching and education classrooms, offices, and labs.